What help is there for families right now?

 This page will help you with driver's license issues.

-Governor Laura Kelly and Department for Children and Families Secretary Laura Howard announced April 15 that the agency will begin issuing an emergency food assistance benefit to current program households.
+Kansas gives emergency food assistance benefit to current program households who get SNAP benefits.
 The emergency allotment increases a household’s monthly benefit to the maximum allowed for the size of the family.
 The maximum monthly benefit for a family of four is $646.

 Apply Online for legal assistance or call 800-723-6953